Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

-We can now follow the procedure described in \cite{Grisha} and construct solution at any point $k$ of the Brillouin zone.
+We can now follow the procedure described in the paper \cite{Grisha} and construct solution at any point $k$ of the Brillouin zone.
+The specific potential studied in \cite{Grisha} had an extra property: $I_F \propto v_F$, and hence such solution implied the existence of a flat band.
+Our reasoning managed to generalize this condition to an arbitrary potential $\bar{A}$.

-{\it Hidden wave function.} We can draw some additional conclusions the existence of the holomorphic section with a zero at any point $K$ of Brillouin zone.
+{\it Hidden wave function.} We can draw some additional conclusions from the existence of the holomorphic section with a zero at any point $K$ of Brillouin zone.
 For the sake of argument we will assume that $\psi_K$ has one simple zero, but this could be easily generalized to the case of multiple zeros.

 Let us notice that at general $K$ there can be only one holomorphic section $\psi_K$.
-Indeed, if there are two holomorphic linearly independent sections $\psi^{1,2}_K$, their Wronskian must be a holomorphic non-zero double periodic function with specific boundary conditions, that must be constant and $2K=0 \mod \Lambda$.
+Indeed, if there are two holomorphic linearly independent sections $\psi^{1,2}_K$, their Wronskian must be a holomorphic non-zero double periodic function with specific boundary conditions.
+But this implies that $2K=0 \mod \Lambda$ and the Wronskian is constant.
 We come to the conclusion if the other solution exists, it must be meromorphic.

+Let us spell out the motivation why a singular wave function satisfying equations \eqref{fundeq} and \eqref{bndc} actually exists.
 The holomorphic section $\psi_K$ (flat-band wave function) of the bundle $\mathbb{C}^2_K$ forms a subbundle, that we denote as $\gamma$.
 Then one can consider an exact short sequence:

+where $(\gamma)^\perp = \mathbb{C}^2_K/\gamma$.
+Roughly speaking we split out the two-dimensional Hilbert space into two one-dimensional ones.
+The first one is defined to be along the flat-band function $\psi_K$ at each point of the TBG.
+The second one is chosen to be alongside any other linearly independent wave function.
+For the sake of argument, one can think of the orthogonal wave function $\psi_\perp$.